Sign In / Sign Out

 There is an extensive network of trails in and around Tempe at nearby Papago Park and throughout the Sonoran Desert habitat.
 The desert trails are smooth, providing a great place for running and biking.

-Arizona State University’s student-athletes posted a 3.09 GPA for the Fall 2015 semester, an all-time high.
+Arizona State University’s student-athletes posted a 3.18 GPA in 2016-17 and 2017-18, an all-time high, marking the 12th consecutive semester with a 3.0 GPA or higher as a department.
 Sun Devil Athletics continues to see unprecedented academic achievement as in addition to all-time high GPA, Sun Devil student-athletes graduated at an all-time high 84% Graduation Success Rate.
-During the fall semester 64% of student-athletes earned Scholar Athlete status (3.00 cumulative or semester GPA), while nearly 60% of all Sun Devil student-athletes have a 3.0 or higher cumulative GPA.
+During the 2017-18 school year, 71% of student-athletes earned Scholar-Athlete status (3.00 cumulative or semester GPA).

 With 15 years of elite-level triathlon coaching experience, head coach Cliff English coached the Sun Devils to a national championship in their first season of existence.
 Prior to the inaugural season of women’s triathlon at Arizona State University, English coached triathletes at the last three summer games in Athens, Beijing, and London.
 In both 2008 and 2012, English was an advisor and then personal coach to four-time U.S. Olympian Hunter Kemper.
 Under English, Kemper distinguished himself as an elite athlete winning his seventh career USA Triathlon Elite National title.
 In 2015 alone, English’s athletes have won an ironman, two half-ironman races, and two other triathlon competitions.
 In addition to Kemper, English has coached two World Championship medalists, a silver medalist at the Pan American Games, three International Triathlon Union (ITU) World Cup champions and 10 top-five finishers, and a 2006 ITU World Team Relay Championship title team.